 What is Renewable Energy?

-For comparison purposes, we will explore a few of the different sources of renewable energy:
+For comparison purposes, we will explore renewable energy pros and cons.
+The different sources of renewable energy are important to detail:

 WHAT IT IS: